abdelrahman-elkady/se-tutorial/lab-2.md

 >
 ```

-In this mode you can type javascript and it will get autimatically executed, eg:
+In this mode you can type javascript and it will get automatically executed, eg:

 ```js
 > 1 + 2